 In the long-term care and assisted living industry especially, where burnout is often a job-related hazard, it's even more important to make sure your employees feel you understand their needs:

-- Feeling valued.
+- Leave employees feeling valued.
 Research confirms all workers want to be valued, have their voices heard, and feel connected to a higher mission.
 They also want tools and information that help them alleviate unnecessary frustration and work efficiently.
 Otherwise, they may see “greener pastures” elsewhere.

-- An inclusive and collaborative workplace connects employees with one another and the mission.
+- Establish an inclusive and collaborative workplace.
+Building relationships connects employees with one another and the mission.
 The sense of teamwork increases productivity as well as morale.
 Determine the culture change needed to foster an inclusive and rewarding workplace.

-- Meaningful-work.
+- Lead meaningful work.
 People want to know their efforts matter.
 Connecting employees to the mission and making sure they recognize the significance of their work requires active participation from all leaders.
 Leaders must consistently solicit and act on employee comments rather than just ensuring they are doing their work.

 Before you start drafting an engagement strategy, assess your employees, culture, and working environment.
 Consider the best ways to apply core engagement concepts to suit your environment.
 Keep in mind, "approaching engagement as a business strategy yields clear and better results," Gartner reports.

-“The most important recruitment factor is workplace culture,” according to a LinkedIn’s Talent Trends report.
+“The most important recruitment factor is workplace culture,” according to a LinkedIn Talent Trends report.

-Promoting engagement through the hiring process is two-fold:
+Promoting employee engagement through the hiring process is two-fold:

 - Establishing your brand and culture to candidates.